Skip to main content

 A hip contusion is a bruise that appears on the skin of your hip after an injury.
 A bruise happens when small blood vessels tear but the skin does not.
 When blood vessels tear, blood leaks into nearby tissue, such as soft tissue or muscle.

-What are the symptoms of a hip contusion?
+What are the signs and symptoms of a hip contusion?

 You may not have symptoms for 48 hours after your injury.
-You may have any of the following:
+Then you may have any of the following:

 When should I seek immediate care?